Content Navigation

 No.

 Part 5: Sign here.
-You MUST complete all three pages of Form 941 and SIGN it.
+You MUST complete both pages of Form 941 and SIGN it.

 Under penalties of perjury, I declare that I have examined this return, including accompanying schedules and statements, and to the best of my knowledge and belief, it is true, correct, and complete.
 Declaration of preparer (other than taxpayer) is based on all information of which preparer has any knowledge.